VelocitasImperium/Lynx-gt3/LynxGT3-guide.md

 ## 5.1 PCB soldering

-Solder the encoders and Alps 7-way switches(optional) to the front where the smd components are and the connectors to the other side(encoders 3 pin connectors are optional, they would take the plpace of two buttons if you desire), and solder the 2x3 pin header on the pcb, it will be needed to flash the PCB then you can desolder it.
+Solder the encoders and Alps 7-way switches(optional) to the front where the smd components are and the connectors to the other side(encoders 3 pin connectors are optional, they would take the place of two buttons if you desire), and solder the 2x3 pin header on the pcb, it will be needed to flash the PCB then you can desolder it.

 <img src="https://github.com/VelocitasImperium/Lynx-gt3/blob/main/images/Guide/LynxGt3-PCBsolder1.png" width="600">